-CHIMNEY INSPECTION
+CHIMNEY INSPECTIONS

 LEVEL 1

-Inspect for creosote buildup or combustible deposits
+Inspect for creosote accumulation or other combustible deposits that could pose a fire hazard

 LEVEL 2